creeperDoesRedstone/XSharp/README.md

 Their range is `[start, end)`, meaning they loop from `start` to `end - 1`.

-This for loop is deprecated and will be removed in future versions.
+This for loop is deprecated and has been removed.
 ```lua
 for identifier start: expr end: expr step: expr {
     <body>
 }
 ```
-The new for loops followe a C-style syntax:
+The new for loops follow a C-style syntax:
 ```lua
 for (identifier = start; identifier (<|>|<=|>=) end; identifier (+|-)= step) {
     <body>